Smooth digraphs modulo primitive positive constructability and cyclic loop conditions: Unions of cycles and cyclic loop conditions

-Using Lemmata~\ref{lem:surjectivety} and~\ref{lem:pclCharacterization} we can from any finite disjoint union of cycles construct a finite disjoint union of cycles with the same pp-constructability type whose cycle lengths are square-free. \begin{example} Consider the structure $\Cyc{6,20}$.
-By Lemma~\ref{lem:pclCharacterization} we have that
+For a given finite disjoint union of cycles, Lemmata~\ref{lem:surjectivety} and~\ref{lem:pclCharacterization} provide a method to construct a finite disjoint union of cycles of square-free length with the same pp-constructability type which can be carried out by hand on small examples, as illustrated by the following example. \begin{example} Consider the structure $\Cyc{6,20}$.
+The set from Lemma~\ref{lem:pclCharacterization} containing all conditions of the form $\Sigma_{\{6,20\}\dotdiv c}$ with $c$ maximal for $\{6,20\}$ is $\{\Sigma_{2,4},\Sigma_{3,2},\Sigma_{3,5}\}$, which is equivalent to $\{\Sigma_{2},\Sigma_{3,2},\Sigma_{3,5}\}$.
+Note that $\Sigma_2\Rightarrow\Sigma_{3,2}$.
+Hence,